Eat, play and explore this beautiful neighbourhood with our ultimate Punggol guide.

 You don’t need a ferry to get here.
 Just a bicycle and your trusty pair of feet will do as you set off from Punggol.
 And there’s a ton to explore, besides checking out beaches and nature trails.
 It’s home to plenty of wildlife, some of which are endangered species, and you can explore mangrove habitats and rich forestry along the pathways.
 Need more tips?
 Check out our guide to Coney Island Park.

 Hang out by the riverside at this popular shopping mall next to Punggol Waterway.
-The four-storey shopping mall is home to over 200 stores, ranging from fashion to food, furnishings to entertainment.
-Catch a movie on the big screen at Shaw Theatres, bag the latest collections at H&M or Uniqlo, and bookworms can read your way through Singapore’s largest Times bookstore.
+The four-storey building is home to over 200 stores ranging from fashion and food to furnishings and entertainment.
+Catch a movie on the big screen at Shaw Theatres, bag the latest collections at H&M or Uniqlo, or read your way through Singapore’s largest Times bookstore.
 Trust us, this isn’t your ordinary suburban mall.

 Waterway Point, 83 Punggol Central, Singapore 828761

-There you have it – all the best things to do in Punggol!
+There you have it – all the best food spots, nature hangouts and things to do in Punggol!